sonata-project/exporter/docs/reference/symfony.rst

 The CSV writer service
 ~~~~~~~~~~~~~~~~~~~~~~
-This service can be configured throught the following parameters:
+This service can be configured through the following parameters:

 * ``sonata.exporter.writer.csv.filename``: defaults to ``php://output``
 * ``sonata.exporter.writer.csv.delimiter``: defaults to ``,``